ubitquity/unanimity/README.md

 #### Overview
 v1.1 API utilizes blockchain and off-blockchain data storage.
-Blockchain side enables users to ensure the authenticity of information related to aircrafts and real estate title, in particular its' current ownership and all the historical transactions.
+The blockchain side enables users to ensure the authenticity of information related to aircrafts and real estate title, in particular its current ownership and all the historical transactions.
 In addition, not encrypted metadata regarding transactions, among others contents of all the formulars, are stored in a centralized database.

-Stucture of the database intentionally doesn't make use of relations to enable easy switch to decentalized storage (such as BitTorrent network, [StorJ](https://storj.io/), [FileCoin](https://filecoin.io/) etc.), in case it will be recommended in the future.
+The structure of the database intentionally doesn't make use of relations to enable easy switch to decentalized storage (such as BitTorrent network, [StorJ](https://storj.io/), [FileCoin](https://filecoin.io/) etc.), in case it will be recommended in the future.

 ##### Blockchain contract storage
-Fingerprints of all the fields from particular formulars are stored in [Ethereum](https://www.ethereum.org/) blockchain using smart contract writen in [Solidity language](https://solidity.readthedocs.io/en/v0.4.23/).
+Fingerprints of all the fields from particular formulars are stored in [Ethereum](https://www.ethereum.org/) blockchain using smart contract written in [Solidity language](https://solidity.readthedocs.io/en/v0.4.23/).
 They are generated using [SHA-224](https://en.wikipedia.org/wiki/SHA-2) cryptographic hash function, thus even a small change in the message will result in a mostly different hash, due to the [avalanche effect](https://en.wikipedia.org/wiki/Avalanche_effect).
 Example static content of contract stored in blockchain is presented below.
 ```json
 {
    "transferee_name":"1123c599095afde714bd13b6457c482f77fa64a4fe988e2b3eb57750",